buptwny/learngit/readme.txt

-Git is a version contral system.
+Git is a distriburted version contral system.
 Git is free software distributed under the GPL.